NickBalatos/NickBalatos/README.md

 You Will Never Miss a Lucky Day if You Try Every Single Day

+Visit: nbalatos.com

 ## About Me
 - 🎓 Undergraduate Student | Ionian University | Dept. of Informatics
 - 🌱 I'm constantly learning and exploring new technologies such as ML | AI | Cybersecurity.

 ## Skills

-- Languages: Python - SQL - Data Analysis - ML & AI Basic Concepts - Data Privacy & GDPR
+- Python - SQL - Data Analysis - ML & AI Basic Concepts - Data Privacy & GDPR
 - Technologies: Streamlit, Docker, OracleSQL, Git

 ## Projects